-I posted a pictures of our latest batch on Instagram the other day, and since so many requested the recipe, here it is!
+I posted a picture of our latest batch on Instagram the other day, and since so many requested the recipe, here it is!

 Fast, healthy, pho-inspired soup

-Note – This recipe assumes you have already made a batch of meaty bone broth and have it and some of the slow cooked meat (or a rotisserie chicken) reserved for today’s meal.
+Note – This recipe assumes you have already have a batch of meaty bone broth and some slow-cooked or leftover meat (or even a rotisserie chicken) reserved for today’s meal.

 Prepare the pho broth

 - 6 cups beef bone broth or regular beef broth and 2 cups water

 - 2 sticks cinnamon